This unit is only available via the University Connections Program (UCP) (formerly known as the University College Program).

 Students should take careful note of examination dates and not involve themselves in outside activities during these periods.
 Permission to undertake extra-curricular activities during assessment tasks weeks will not normally be granted.

-This University Connections Program unit (for year 11/12 students only) provides an intensive course of study in music technology designed to build skills to allow a successful audition into the Bachelor of Music Degree (Music Technology stream) or Bachelor of Musical Arts Degree (Music Technology).
+This University Connections Program unit (for year 11/12 students only) provides an intensive course of study in music technology designed to build skills to allow a successful audition into the Bachelor of Music Degree (Music Technology stream).

 Students build upon existing knowledge and experience to develop awareness of what is required for musical expression utilising a range of music technologies, as well as how and why this might be achieved at a professional level, using industry standard audio design tools, students will engage in problem-based learning requiring them to analyse, experiment with, reflect on, revise and develop their craft and skill as music technologists.

 School of Creative Arts

 |Available as student elective?||No|

 |Hobart||Full Year Period||Off-Campus||International||Domestic|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.